Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 pip install tenserflow
 ```

-**2.** Then, create a new folder and move all images that need to be labled to that folder.
+**2.** Then, create a new folder and move all images that need to be labeled to that folder.
 For example, move all images to `/Users/root/Desktop/cracks`.

-**3.** Then, run in termial using the following command.
+**3.** Then, run in terminal using the following command.

 ```shell
 <your-python3-interpretor-path> <path-to-app.py> <full-path-to-image-folder> <number-of-cracks>